Concordium/concordium-node-sdk-js/packages/common/README.md

 }
 ```

-# Json-Rpc client
+# JSON-RPC client
-The SDK also provides a Json-Rpc client, but it is primarily used for web, [so it has been documented in the web-sdk package instead](../web#Json-Rpc-client).
+The SDK also provides a JSON-RPC client, but it is primarily used for web, [so it has been documented in the web-sdk package instead](../web#JSON-RPC-client).
 The nodejs SDK also provides a [gRPC client, which can interact directly with a node](../nodejs#ConcordiumNodeClient).